Drug Price Competition and Patent Term Restoration Act

-The Drug Price Competition and Patent Term Restoration Act (Public Law 98-417), informally known as the Hatch-Waxman Act, is a 1984 United States federal law that established the modern system of generic drug regulation in the United States.
+The Drug Price Competition and Patent Term Restoration Act (Public Law 98-417), informally known as the Hatch–Waxman Act, is a 1984 United States federal law that established the modern system of generic drug regulation in the United States.
 The Act's two main goals are to facilitate entry of generic drugs into the market and to compensate the original drug developers for regulatory delays by the Food and Drug Administration.
 It is generally believed that the Act accomplished both goals: encouraging development of new medications and accelerating market entry of generics.

 Representative Henry Waxman of California and Senator Orrin Hatch of Utah sponsored the act.

 Background

+This law was formed as a way for congress to balance interests of innovator pharmaceutical companies with generic pharmaceutical companies.
+Although the Federal Food, Drug, and Cosmetic Act passed in 1938, made it possible for generic companies to get regulatory approval for drugs by filing an Abbreviated New Drug Application (ANDA).

+In 1962 through the Kefauver–Harris Amendment Congress began requiring that manufacturers prove the safety and effectiveness of their product, through a series of tests, before introducing it to the market.
+This increased the cost of innovation for new drugs and decreased the value of drug patents for a new drug.
+Under these regulatory laws the company introducing a new drug must obtain the patent first and then have to prove this efficacy requirement which could take many years, so they were losing years that the product was patent protected, before it even hit the market.
+The new amendments reduced the potential profits gained from patents for the company introducing a new drug.